 11. Get busy and chill

-On the Pacific Coastal Cruise, you’ll be settling in with wine or bubbly water in hand, searching the ocean and horizon for signs of animal activity, chatting with fellow passengers and Captain Lance and his crew.
+On the Pacific Coastal Cruises in Desolation Sound, you’ll be settling in with wine or bubbly water in hand, searching the ocean and horizon for signs of animal activity, chatting with fellow passengers and Captain Lance and his crew.

 In the heart of the wilderness, there’s a lot to do when you arrive at Homfray Lodge, a unique Sunshine Coast accommodation.
 Watch Harbour Seals swimming just off the dock.
 Go for a swim or sit on the dock and relax.
 Play board games or read in the Great Room, enjoy campfires, go kayaking, stand up paddle boarding, wildlife viewing, hike the rugged trails, enjoy stargazing, even do morning yoga, and stretch classes.
 Be present in nature and breath in the fresh air of the Sound.